 Ruben, you're in California, one of those states.

 MARTIN: What is the talk about this?
 And forgive me, I'm not trying to imply that all of you have any particular expertise on marijuana.
-I'm just curious about this current policy question...
+I'm just curious about this as a current policy question...

 (SOUNDBITE OF LAUGHTER)

 NAVARRETTE: I think you have that natural tension, obviously, between the rights of the states and the federal government in a case like this.
-And you know, the big debate here obviously was about the ballot initiative to legalize marijuana use beyond the medical use and create these dispensaries around the state, and it brought us in this huge discussion about legalizing drugs.
+And you know, the big debate here obviously was the ballot initiative to legalize marijuana use beyond the medical use and create these dispensaries around the state, and it brought us in this huge discussion about legalizing drugs.
 And we're caught in this wrinkle where you have enormous amounts of drugs coming into California.
-There was just a discovery just a couple of days ago of yet another drug tunnel, the most sophisticated seen in a while, coming from Tijuana into San Diego, and you know, many tons, more than 10 tons of stuff found - all marijuana - in the tunnels.
+There was just a discovery just a couple days ago of yet another drug tunnel, the most sophisticated they've seen in a while, coming from Tijuana into San Diego, and you know, many tons, more than 10 tons of stuff found - all marijuana - in the tunnels.
 And so they have the stuff coming in.
 They have a user base that uses it, but when you get to the medical marijuana issue, it just sort of divides up, I think, along the lines of how you feel about drug use in general.
 And I think where Californians have come down lately is they just can't get over that hurdle of making it more readily available.
-So if you have a need for medical marijuana, expect to have to go through all that rigmarole at all the paperwork, and you know, get it where you're going to get it, but it's not going to be widely available, I think, for some time.
+So if you have a need for medical marijuana, expect to have to go through all that rigmarole and all the paperwork, and you know, get it where you're going to get it, but it's not going to be widely available, I think, for some time.

 MARTIN: Arsalan, you're the attorney here and the civil rights guy.
 What do you think?

 IFTIKHAR: Well, you know, it's interesting.
-Under the Controlled Substances Act, you know, as you mentioned, marijuana is a Schedule I, which shows no medical use and a high potential for abuse.
-And cocaine, which we all know is a hell of a drug, is actually a Schedule II because they do consider it to have a medical use as a quote "topical anesthetic."
+Under the Controlled Substance Act, you know, as you mentioned, marijuana is a Schedule I, which shows no medical use and a high potential for abuse.
+And cocaine, which we all know is a hell of a drug, is actually a Schedule II because they do consider it to have a medical use as a quote, "topical anesthetic."
 I mean, come on, man.
 I mean, you know, if, if...